 The Angry Photographer says he’s lived in both the Soviet Union and today’s Russia.
 It’s plausible that he lived there as a child under the Soviet regime and then returned to the Russian Federation as an adult.

-Even so, the Angry Photographer can’t possibly have lived in the old Soviet Union as a grownup.
+Even so, the Angry Photographer couldn’t possibly have lived in the old Soviet Union as a grownup.
 He also couldn’t have met with active KGB agents after the Soviet Union collapsed.
-So, his claims simply don’t add up.
+So, his stories simply don’t add up.

-The Theoria Apophasis creator was attending college in his hometown of Lexington, Kentucky between 1991 and 1993.
-That would have been during the tumultuous final months when the remaining handful of republics broke away from Moscow’s rule.
+The University of Kentucky’s registrar confirms that the Theoria Apophasis creator was attending college in his hometown of Lexington between 1991 and 1993.
+That would have been during the tumultuous final months when the remaining handful of republics broke away from Moscow’s rule and Yeltsin took over the new republic.

-The Angry Photographer says his teachers identified him as a language prodigy and gave him the chance to study college-level Russian as a teenager.
-Since he grew up in Lexington, presumably, this took place at the University of Kentucky, which is based there.
+The Angry Photographer says his high school teachers identified him as a language prodigy and sent him to study college-level Russian as a teenager.
+Presumably, this also took place at the University of Kentucky in Lexington.

 The Theoria Apophasis host says he “spent four years at the University of Kentucky” but doesn’t elaborate.
-The registrar’s office there confirms that he studied Russian there for just two years between 1991 and 1993 and did not graduate, so presumably he’s including his high school experience in that misleading claim.
+According to the registrar, he studied Russian there for just two years between 1991 and 1993 and didn’t graduate, so presumably he’s including his high school experience to mislead his viewers.

-That appears to have been followed by some overseas study.
-Ken Wheeler tells his viewers that he studied Russian Translation in the city of Vladimir.
+His university career might have included, or been followed by, some overseas study.
+Ken Wheeler tells his viewers that he studied Russian translation in the city of Vladimir.

 Kentucky Ken claims to speak “perfect Russian”, and he does have some facility with the language.
 Even so, native Russian speakers find his Russian grammar flawed and hard to follow.
 They also note that his pronunciation is incorrect, giving him a thick accent.

 The Angry Photographer brags about having done “dangerous work” for several “three-letter agencies” of the US government.
-He never elaborates, although he has mentioned the Department of Criminal Justice Training (DOCJT) by name.
+He never elaborates, although he has dropped the name of the Department of Criminal Justice Training (DOCJT).

 Like many gun enthusiasts, Ken Wheeler took a brief DOCJT certification class.
-It entitled him to teach Kentucky’s course for those seeking a license to carry concealed weapons.
-That civilian credential has nothing to do with Russian translation and in any case he’s let his instructor’s permit lapse.
+It entitled him to teach Kentucky’s concealed weapon permit course.
+That civilian credential has nothing to do with Russian language skills, and in any case he’s let his instructor’s permit lapse.

-This doesn’t sound like dangerous US intelligence work involving Russia.
-The Angry Photographer also claims to have acted as a police translator for interrogations involving Russian criminal suspects.
+This doesn’t sound like high-risk US intelligence work involving Russia.
+The Angry Photographer also claims to have acted as a police translator for interrogations involving Russian suspects.

-One wonders how much demand there could be for that service in Lexington, Kentucky.
-In any event, it’s hard to understand how translating Russia into English constitutes “dangerous work.”
+One wonders how much demand there could be for that service in Lexington, where Russians make up far less than 1% of residents.
+In any event, it’s hard to understand how translating Russian into English constitutes “dangerous work.”

-The YouTuber behind Theoria Apophasis claims to have also studied in Leningrad.
-Yet, Leningrad was renamed St. Petersburg when the YouTuber behind Theoria Apophasis was 19 years old.
+The YouTuber behind Theoria Apophasis claims he also studied in Leningrad.
+Yet, the new Russian republic changed Leningrad’s name back to St. Petersburg when the YouTuber behind Theoria Apophasis was 19 years old.

-If Ken Wheeler lived there as an adult, “hanging out with KGB agents,” why would he use its old name instead of what everyone called it at the time?
+If Ken Wheeler lived in that city as an adult, “hanging out with KGB agents,” why would he use its old name instead of what everyone called it at the time?
 Once again, his claims make no sense.

 There’s no reason to doubt that the Angry Photographer’s extravagant claims might contain a grain of truth.
 He likely was an overseas or exchange student in Russia at some point, and perhaps more than once.
 Assuming that’s true, it would have been roughly three decades ago.

-The real issue is that none of that makes Ken Wheeler the “expert on Russians” he purports to be.
+Amyway, it’s a logical fallacy to claim that this brief experience makes Ken Wheeler the “expert on Russians” he purports to be.
 He’s come to see himself as the self-appointed spokesman for the entire former Soviet Bloc.

-In more recent polling, support for the autocratic former Soviet official Vladimir Putin rose from 60% in 2020 to 67% in 2021.
+In more recent polling, support for Vladimir Putin, an autocratic former KGB officer and communist, rose from 60% in 2020 to 67% in 2021.
 Ten times more capitalistic than Americans?
 Not by the numbers.

-The Angry Photographer’s self-satisfaction with his tenuous Russian ties has made him some unsavoury online friends Specifically, he’s hooked up with an odd fellow – a YouTuber with the handle Aussie Cossack.
+The Angry Photographer’s self-satisfaction with his tenuous Russian ties has also made him some unsavoury online friends.
+Specifically, he’s hooked up with an odd fellow – a fake expert who posts about politics on YouTube under the handle Aussie Cossack.

 Hooked Up With Founder of Alt-Right Paramilitary Group

 This other YouTuber’s real name is Simeon Boikov.
-Born in Sydney, and of Russian descent, Boikov is the founder of an alt-right paramilitary group that he calls the Australian Cossacks.
+Born in Sydney, and of Russian descent, Boikov is the founder of a loose-knit, alt-right paramilitary group he calls the Australian Cossacks.
+Ironically, most Cossacks are Ukrainian, not Russian.

 Ken Wheeler’s new down-under BFF is under a Firearms Prohibition Order.
 Simeon Boikov is extremely well-known to police in Australia.
 Most recently, they arrested him for violations of Australia’s Public Health Act.